yzr95924/storage_paper_list/README.md

-# Paper Reading List of Storage Systems
+# Awesome Paper Reading List of Storage Systems

 A reading list related to storage systems, including data deduplication, erasure coding, general storage and other related topics (i.e., Security...), updating from time to time~